Tohono Oʼodham Nation: History

 In 1874, President of the United States Ulysses S. Grant signed an executive order creating the San Xavier Indian Reservation, surrounding the 18th-century Mission San Xavier del Bac.
-In 1882, President Chester A. Arthur signed an executive order creating the Gila Bend Indian Reservation as additional lands for the Tohono Oʼodham people.
+In 1882, President Chester A. Arthur signed an executive order creating the Gila Bend Indian Reservation as additional lands for the Tohono O'odham people.
 In 1916, a third reservation was created by executive order with Indian Oasis (now Sells, Arizona) as its headquarters.
-In 1937, The Tohono Oʼodham Nation, then called the Papagos Tribe of Arizona, adopted its first constitution.
+In 1937, The Tohono O'odham Nation, then called the Papagos Tribe of Arizona, adopted its first constitution.

 In 1960, the Army Corps of Engineers completed construction of the Painted Rock Dam on the Gila River.
 Flood waters impounded by the dam periodically inundated approximately 10000 acre of the Gila Bend Indian Reservation.
 The area the tribe lost contained a 750 acre farm and several communities.
 Residents were relocated to a 40 acre parcel of land named San Lucy Village, near Gila Bend, Arizona.
-In January 1986, the enrolled members of the three reservations adopted a new tribal constitution that changed the tribe name from Papago Tribe of Arizona to the Tohono Oʼodham Nation and adopted a three-branch form of government.
+In January 1986, the enrolled members of the three reservations adopted a new tribal constitution that changed the tribe name from Papago Tribe of Arizona to the Tohono O'odham Nation and adopted a three-branch form of government.
 Also in 1986, the federal government and the Nation approved a settlement whereby the Nation agreed to give up its legal claims in exchange for $30,000,000 and the right to add replacement land to its reservation.

 In 2009, the tribe announced that it had purchased approximately 135 acre near Glendale, Arizona.
 The city of Glendale and the Gila River Indian Community opposed attempts to develop the land though court challenges and supporting a measure passed by the Arizona House of Representatives that would allow the city of Glendale to incorporate land the tribe owned, making it ineligible for inclusion within the reservation.
 As of March 2014, after a change of heart, the City of Glendale has been negotiating with the Nation over its proposed West Valley casino.
 The McCain-Franks bill was designed to prohibit the Glendale project and in the process would have changed federal law by unilaterally repealing critical parts of the Gila Bend Indian Reservation Lands Replacement Act, which was passed to settle a dispute over federal flooding of tribal reservation lands.

-In 2009, the Nation acquired 650 acre of land near Why, Arizona, with the intention of eventually creating a new district of the Tohono Oʼodham Nation for the Hia C-eḍ Oʼodham.
-On October 30, 2012, a new tribal law created the Hia-Ced District as the new 12th district of the Tohono Oʼodham Nation.
+In 2009, the Nation acquired 650 acre of land near Why, Arizona, with the intention of eventually creating a new district of the Tohono O'odham Nation for the Hia C-eḍ O'odham.
+On October 30, 2012, a new tribal law created the Hia-Ced District as the new 12th district of the Tohono O'odham Nation.
 On April 25, 2015, the Hia-Ced District was dissolved by referendum vote, returning the Nation to its original 11 districts.